 - 1 lime

-Heat 2 Tbsp of oil over high heat in a wok or a large saute pan.
+Heat 2 tablespoon of oil over high heat in a wok or a large saute pan.
 When the pan is very hot, add the shrimp and let cook without moving until they are halfway done.
 Flip and finish cooking the shrimp on the other side.
 Remove and set aside.

 In the same pan, add another 1-2 tablespoons of oil.
 Add the shallots, garlic, preserved radish, pressed tofu, and chili flakes.
 Cook until the garlic starts to brown.